-Perspectives on the Humanities: Brutes, Monsters, Ghosts, and Other Troubling Creatures

-This course will focus on representations of the "other"-creatures we define as fundamentally different from ourselves.
-We will examine why we create boundaries between the human and the nonhuman and how writers, artists, and filmmakers throw in question these divisions.
-How do animals, objects, monsters, ghosts, and other phantasmagoric, hybrid creatures in the texts we will study both reflect and subvert existing power structures?
+Perspectives on the Humanities: Brutes, Monsters, Ghosts, and Other Troubling Creatures phantasmagoric, hybrid creatures in the texts we will study both reflect and subvert existing power structures?
 We will examine how these "troubling creatures" speak to societal anxieties about gender, sexuality, class, race, and culture.
 We will also explore how these creatures, by speaking unexpectedly and out-of-turn, challenge power hierarchies.
 Course materials include fiction, comic books, films, and theoretical texts and will provide an introduction to literary analysis, film studies, gender studies, and philosophical debates about the division between the human and the nonhuman.
-"Monsters" we will study may include Honoré de Balzac's castrato in "Sarrasine," the Yeti in Hergé's Tintin in Tibet, the poltergeist in Sarah Waters's The Little Stranger, and the shape-shifting animals in Angela Carter's fairy tales.
+"Monsters" we will study may include Honoré de Balzac's castrato in "Sarrasine," the Yet in Hergé's Tintin in Tibet, the poltergeist in Sarah Waters's The Little Stranger, and the shape-shifting animals in Angela Carter's fairy tales.
 Primary assignments for this course will be analytical essays, including one with a research component, and a final presentation.